 A Self-Directed IRA is a regular IRA that has a world of investment opportunities.
 No longer are you limited to what your local bank or the popular online sites offer you.
 You’re not stuck with traditional investments, such as stocks, bonds and mutual funds.
 Typical financial institutions make money off the investments they push on you, along with fees.
 They don’t make money if you invest in nontraditional assets.
 Therefore, they don’t off them to you.

 Moreover, most of the popular institutions say they offer self-directed IRAs.
 Be sure to read the fine print though!
 They also limit your investment opportunities.
 Further, you usually need to get permission to make an investment.
 Not exactly self-directed is it?
 Real self-direction doesn’t limit it your investment choices, nor does it require permission.
 After all, it’s your money and you should invest it in whatever YOU see fit.
+With a Self-Directed IRA, you can invest in almost anything.
+Some of the most popular Self-Directed IRA investments include real estate, cryptocurrency, precious metals, private placements, venture capital investments, farmland, wine, and more!
+Best of all, you can still invest in traditional investments and maintain total control over your retirement.

 Benefits of a Self-Directed IRA